staffanm/ferenda/doc/firststeps.rst

 Now you've created your own web site with structured documents.
-It contains listings of all documents, feeds with updated documents (in both HTML and Atom flavors) and full text search.
+It contains listings of all documents, feeds with updated documents (in both HTML and Atom flavors), full text search, and an API.
 In order to deploy your site, you can run it under Apache+mod_wsgi, ngnix+uWSGI, Gunicorn or just about any WSGI capable web server, see :doc:`wsgi`.

 .. note::